 The source of sleeplessness

-Another benefit to healthy serotonin levels is anxiety reduction.
+Another benefit to healthy serotonin levels is stress reduction.
 Many insomniacs may find that their situation is caused by the inability to control obsessive thoughts when trying to sleep.
 If CBD can interact with serotonin receptors, that could be the reason that chronic worriers get relief from taking it.
 As opposed to traditional sleep aids, CBD can get right to the source of sleeplessness.

 Sleep only when needed